ddnev/api_project/readme.md

 > http://localhost:5000/areas?name=Pull&abbr=W&display_id=ZIP9916

 The query executed against the database is of the form:
-> SELECT name, abbr, display_id FROM areas WHERE name like 'Pull%' and abbr like 'W%' and display_id like 'ZIP9916%'
+> SELECT name, abbr, display_id FROM areas WHERE name like 'Pull%' and abbr LIKE 'W%' and display_id like 'ZIP9916%'

-Structuring the query this way should support autocomplete and may not have as poor of performance as a contains (e.g., "like '%searchterm%'") predicate.
+Structuring the query this way should support autocomplete and may not have as poor of performance as a contains (e.g., "LIKE '%searchterm%'") predicate.
 Additionally, this format supports query parameterization to prevent SQL injection.
 Note: In it's current form the SQL query is still generated in a vulnerable, naive manner.

 Basic logging is implemented, including:
       <li> The expected database file location